-Whilst it’s disappointing to have to mention this, there is a general misconception that it’s ok to take your own food and drink to indoor play areas?
+Please note that we have no issue with baby products.
+We recognise that different babies have very specific requirements and you may bring along any food or drink for your baby.
 But just like any other café, coffee shop or restaurant, you may not bring your own food or drink to The Square unless it’s a specific dietary need for which we cannot cater.
 This is not a petty rule designed to spoil your enjoyment or overstretch your budget, we genuinely rely on food and drink sales to make the business viable.
 Whilst we may have a limited range, we ask customers to respect our policy and if there is nothing on sale you would like to eat, please arrange to have food before or after your visit.

-People assume we already make a lot of money and that they are therefore justified consuming their own produce.
+We believe some customers take the view that, having paid for entry, this entitles them to bring their own products for consumption.
 But the entry fee is for your child’s play experience only.
-In reality, the entrance fee alone does not cover the many significant costs associated with creating a space that’s both safe and suitable for children, and it would only have any chance of doing so if we could guarantee being full every hour of every day that we are open!
+In reality, the entrance fee alone does not cover the many significant costs associated with creating a space that’s both safe and suitable for children and it would only have any chance of doing so if we could guarantee being full every hour of every day that we are open.
 If, for example, we were to close the café and become a “bring-your-own” venue, the entry prices would have to significantly increase.
 Many larger venues with outdoor spaces often allow picnics (adventure parks, play farms, etc) but they run a completely different business model, and you will almost always find that any indoor spaces will still have a no-food policy.